thiagokokada/gh-gfm-preview/README.md

 ## Usage

-The usage:
+To preview a file:

 ```console
 gh gfm-preview README.md
 ```

-Or this command will detect README file in the directory automatically.
+To automatically detect a README file in the current directory:

 ```console
 gh gfm-preview
 ```

-You can also preview Markdown from stdin by piping or using `-`:
+You can also preview Markdown from standard input by piping data or using `-`:

 ```
 echo "# Hello" | gh gfm-preview